t-nissie/feram/README.md

 Takeshi

 ## Changes
+In this feram-0.23.01unstable, a bug in src/leapfrog.F is fixed and simulations of thermal conductivity can be done with .defects files.

+From this feram-0.23.01unstable, `make check` and `make distcheck` execute five integration tests for feram with src/zzz*.feram_check.
+It is useful for developers.
+See src/Makefile.am and src/feram_common.F.

-From this feram-0.23.00unstable, internal data structure is largely modified.
+From the feram-0.23.00unstable, internal data structure is largely modified.
 You may be able to speed up your calculations with the `padding_y` tag.
 It is developed under a branch of subversion, https://sourceforge.net/p/loto/code/HEAD/tree/feram/branches/newplan/ .
 See README.en or README.ja and src/coord_module.F.

-From this feram-0.23.00unstable, you can do `make check` on Windows.
+From the feram-0.23.00unstable, you can do `make check` on Windows.

-From this feram-0.23.00unstable, some tools are renamed by adding feram_ in their heads.
+From the feram-0.23.00unstable, some tools are renamed by adding feram_ in their heads.

 A bug in src/27example-BaTiO3-new-param-E_wave/generator.sh is fixed.